velezd/simple-web-generator/readme.md

 - To create link in the menu, create a directory as before and inside it link.json:
 	{"name": "GitHub",
 	"link": "https://github.com/mygit/"}
+- Google Analytics can be enabled by adding your ID to src/page.html and src/scripts/analytics.js.
+If you don't want to use it remove the labeled code from src/page.html.
+You should also review the information in src/misc/privacy.html file, I have no responsibility for any legal issue that may come up from using it.

 ### Special commands